How SolarScout Vets Solar Installers in NZ

 Every installer must meet Electrical Workers Registration Board requirements and hold current public liability insurance.
 We verify registration status directly with EWRB.

-All SolarScout installers are members of the Sustainable Energy Association of New Zealand.
-This means they've committed to industry best practices, ongoing training, and a professional code of conduct.
+All SolarScout installers hold recognised industry qualifications and certifications.
+This means they have committed to industry best practices, ongoing training, and a professional code of conduct.

 [4] Master Electricians certification